herzenschein/ufurmix-backup/README.md

 Ubuntu Furry Remix, or simply Ufurmix, was a furry distribution whose latest release was during the time of Ubuntu 10.04, in 2012.

-The folder launchpad-contents includes files downloaded from Launchpad using bzr, whereas the remaining folders were manually downloaded as per the Launchpad page.
+The folder bazaar-contents includes files downloaded from Launchpad using bzr, whereas launchpad-contents includes files manually downloaded from the Launchpad page.